THE VALUE OF PANORAMIC SENSING

 Pure panoraming is without thought or wanting, without any opinion or judgement.
 The only thing panoramic sensing makes us want, if it's pleasurable, is to want to do more panoramic sensing.

-Vulnerable animals use their panorama senses to stay safe, and to want nothing more than just that.
 Predatory animals have a way of combining their focused and panoramic abilities.
 They hunt for and have an intention of finding specific prey.
 Under the influence of focusing, we witness again the connection with wanting.

 Changes are often Random